 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning to help you progress to modules at OU level 2.
 You must be over the age of eighteen years at module start date.

 Prior to beginning the module, it is desirable that you gain some experience of supporting primary-aged children (aged 4–11 in England, Wales and Northern Ireland and aged 4–12 in Scotland) with their school learning.
 You also need to have some knowledge of how schools for primary-aged children work.
 Whilst studying the module you must be based in, or have weekly access to, a primary school or closely related setting, either as an employed teaching assistant or a volunteer helper working alongside teachers and supporting children’s learning in classrooms.
 This should be the equivalent of at least five hours per week.
 If you are in a nursery setting then you must work with children who are aged four years or above for this required minimum time during the week.
 You must have the agreement and support of your head teacher before embarking on this module as you will need to access school policies, be able to observe children, and have some involvement in planning activities for children with a teacher.
 It is important to make sure you will be able to do these things - especially if you are a volunteer.
-If you have any doubt about the level of study, or the necessary access to a school, please see our Frequently asked questions or contact our Student Registration & Enquiry Service.
+If you have any doubt about the level of study, or the necessary access to a school, please see our Frequently asked questions or speak to an adviser.